-Announcing the first line-up of writers joining us for the 2019 NT Writers’ Festival–Alice Springs.
+Announcing the first and second line-up of writers joining us for the 2019 NT Writers’ Festival–Alice Springs.
 More announcements across February/March.
 Full program available April.

 Patti Miller: author of The Last One Who Remembers,Whatever The Gods Do, The Mind of a Thief, Ransacking Paris,Child, (A&U) and writing texts, Writing Your Life, The Memoir Bookand Writing True Stories.
 The Joy of High Placeswill be published in 2019.

 Patti is published in newspapers and journals, including SMH, The Age, The Australian, Island, Southerly, Meanjin.
 She teaches writing at universities, Faber Academy, Writers’ Centres and in Paris and London.

 Roanna Gonsalves is the author of The Permanent Resident (UWAP) which won the NSW Premier’s Literary Awards Multicultural Prize 2018, and was longlisted for the Dobbie Award.
 Her writing has been compared to the work of Alice Munro and Jhumpa Lahiri.
 Her four-part radio documentary series, On the tip of a billion tongues (ABC RN Earshot) is a portrayal of contemporary India through its multilingual writers.
 Roanna is a recipient of the Prime Minister’s Australia Asia Endeavour Award.
 See more at https://roannagonsalves.com.au